 Japanese Government (MEXT) Postgraduate Scholarships

-The application window for the 2026 MEXT Postgraduate Scholarship Programme for UK nationals is now open.
-All applications must be emailed to the scholarship office by Monday 26 May 2025, 17:00 (BST).
+The application window for the 2026 MEXT Postgraduate Scholarship Programme for UK nationals is now closed.
+The application window for the 2027 Scholarship is expected to open in April 2026.

 Past exams can be viewed here.